-The pre-participation physical evaluation form, the confirmation slip from the online athletic packet, and proof of payment for the activity fee must be handed in to the athletic trainer no later than the specified dates in order to be eligible to begin practice on the first date.
-Students submitting forms late will incur a delay in beginning practice.
+The pre-participation physical evaluation form and the confirmation slip from the online athletic packet must be handed in to the athletic trainer no later than the specified dates in order to be eligible for the first day of practice.
+Students submitting forms late will incur a delay in medical clearance.

 - All injuries must be reported to the coach, athletic trainer, and school nurse.

 - If an athlete visits with a physician for an injury, the athlete must provide medical documentation for the athletic trainer and school nurse.
 This documentation shall include the diagnosis, limitations and or recommendations, and include a return to play date.
 A referral form can be found below to satisfy all requirements.